 - Bread, Eggs, Milk, Squick: Interspersed throughout his rant at the end of the movie.

 "You kids these days and your Millennium Items, and your card games, and your loud music and your hula hoops and your hopscotch and your dungarees and your lollipops and your Sony Playstations and your voice-activated light switches and your leather pants and your artificial insemination— (cut off by Yugi, then continues after the credits roll) —your Blu-Ray Discs and your pierced scrotums..."

 "Where am I?
 What day is it?
 I like pudding!"

 - Death Seeker: For some reason, he's eager to die.

 "I'm checking the obituaries to see if I've died yet!"

 - He gets his wish in Bonds Beyond Time Abridged.

-- Everyone Calls Him Grandpa: Or Gramps.
+- Everyone Calls Him Barkeep: Or Gramps.
 In fact, Yugi didn't even know he had a name until Rebecca brought it up.

 - Perverse Sexual Lust: In-Universe: He has a not-so-secret love affair with his Black Luster Soldier poster.